-Deferred Payment Contract Processing Fee ... \$100.00 per semester
+Deferred Payment Contract Processing Fee ...\$100.00 per semester this mandatory fee.
+The fee supports graduate student activities associated with AIAS.

 If a student is granted a Deferred Payment Contract, the Business Office will charge \$100 per semester for contract administration and processing.
 No exceptions.